Antelope Valley: Geography

 The Antelope Valley comprises the western tip of the Mojave Desert, opening up to the Victor Valley and the Great Basin to the east.
-Lying north of the San Gabriel Mountains, southeast of the Tehachapis, and east of the Sierra Pelona Mountains, this desert ecosystem spans around 2200 mi2.
+Lying north of the San Gabriel Mountains, southeast of the Tehachapis, and northeast of the Sierra Pelona Mountains, this desert ecosystem spans around 2200 mi2.
 The valley is bounded by the Garlock and San Andreas fault systems.
 Precipitation in the surrounding mountain ranges contributes to groundwater recharge.

 Street grid

-Much of the Los Angeles County portion of the Antelope Valley is laid out in streets at one-mile intervals.
-Avenues run east-west and streets run north-south.
-The grid begins at Avenue A (the Los Angeles-Kern County Line), with each letter avenue (B, C...) one mile apart.
-From Division Street, north-south streets increase by ten each mile (10th Street West, 20th Street East...).
+Much of the Los Angeles County portion of the Antelope Valley is laid out in streets at 1 mi intervals.
+Avenues run east–west and streets run north–south.
+The grid begins at Avenue A (the Los Angeles–Kern County line), with each letter avenue (B, C...) one mile apart.
+From Division Street, north–south streets increase by ten with each mile (10th Street West, 20th Street East...).
 Diagonal streets that do not follow the grid include Sierra Highway, Pearblossom Highway, and Fort Tejon Road.